brianhouse/sound_art/NEXT.md

 MAKE SURE ADDING THE CLASS IN ADD/DROP REQUIRES PERMISSION

+## Presentations

-download material from student presentations
+download material from student presentations; make sure I'm good on all the artists

+go through Moodle to add the "slides such as Keynote" phrase

 ## Intro